mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 └─ package.json
 ```

-For example, the above directory will be scanned, regardless of the depth of the hierarchy.
+For example, the above directory will be scanned and the following files will be obtained, regardless of the depth of the hierarchy.

 ```sh
 books/01.md